thombashi/pytest-discord/README.rst

                             pytest results. you can also specify the value with PYTEST_DISCORD_WEBHOOK environment variable.
       --discord-verbose=VERBOSITY_LEVEL
-                            verbosity level for pytest-discord. if not set, using verbosity level of pytest.
+                            verbosity level for pytest-discord.
+                            if not set, the verbosity level will be the same as with pytest.
                             defaults to 0.
                             you can also specify the value with PYTEST_DISCORD_VERBOSE environment variable.
       --discord-username=DISCORD_USERNAME
-                            name for a message. defaults to pytest-discord. you can also specify the value with PYTEST_DISCORD_USERNAME
+                            name for a message. defaults to pytest. you can also specify the value with PYTEST_DISCORD_USERNAME
                             environment variable.
       --discord-success-icon=ICON_URL
                             url to an icon of a successful run. you can also specify